7 Things to Consider for Your New Fencing Project

 1. There Are Many Different Materials to Choose From

 First and foremost, you should know that there are many different materials to choose from.
 You don’t have to stick with a wood or chain link fence, for instance.
-You also have the option of vinyl or composite or wrought iron or steel.
+You also have the option of vinyl fence, Trex composite, or aluminum.

 Each fencing material provides different benefits and drawbacks.
 Some are much more durable than others; some require much more maintenance; some are good for privacy and/or security; others are bad for privacy and/or security.